-If you plan to purchase an investment property to rent on Airbnb, or you want to refinance a rental property that is used for Airbnb short term rentals, you will have a more difficult time finding a private lender who will approve your loan.
+If you plan to purchase an investment property to rent on Airbnb, which had 4 million hosts at the end of 2020, or you want to refinance a rental property that is used for Airbnb short term rentals, you will have a more difficult time finding a private lender who will approve your loan.

 Most private lenders require 12 month leases for their rental products.
 Here are some reasons why many private lenders do not offer Airbnb loans:

 With higher perceived risk comes a higher interest rate.
 If you do find a lender who offers loans for Airbnb rental properties, you will likely be offered a higher interest rate.

 As demand for Airbnb loans and vacation rental loans continues to grow, we expect loan products to arise and a robust secondary market to organize.
 In the meantime, it will be difficult to finance investment properties with the intended use as Airbnb rentals.